aws-samples/aws-modernization-with-dynatrace/content/50_lab_3/03_enable_backend_problem.md

 ![image](/images/lab3-global-anomoly-rules.png)

-Learn more about how How problems are detected and analyzed in the [Dynatrace Docs](https://www.dynatrace.com/support/help/how-to-use-dynatrace/problem-detection-and-analysis/problem-detection/automated-multi-dimensional-baselining/)
+Learn more about how How problems are detected and analyzed in the <a href="https://www.dynatrace.com/support/help/how-to-use-dynatrace/problem-detection-and-analysis/problem-detection/automated-multi-dimensional-baselining/" target="_blank">Dynatrace Docs</a>